-stork-agent reads configurations at startup or after receiving the SIGHUP signal.
+Explanation stork-agent reads configurations only at startup.

-The values in /etc/stork/agent.env were changed and the Stork agent was restarted, but it still uses the default values.
+Issue The values in /etc/stork/agent.env were changed and the daemon was restarted, but the agent still uses the default values.

-The agent is running using the stork-agent command.
+Description The agent is running using the stork-agent command.
 It uses the parameters passed from the command line but ignores the /etc/stork/agent.env file entries.
 If the agent is running as the systemd daemon, it uses the expected values.

-Load the environment variables from the /etc/stork/agent.env file before running Stork agent.
+Solution Load the environment variables from the /etc/stork/agent.env file before running the CLI tool.
 For example, run . /etc/stork/agent.env.